Faculty members are listed under their

-After Hillcrest, Wayne ventured on a mission calling to Seattle to work at Rock of Ages Lutheran Brethren as a outreach facilitator.
-He then moved back to Fergus Falls to help Hillcrest begin a mission program while he attended Northwestern College Online to complete his undergraduate studies in Global Studies and Intercultural Ministries.
+After Hillcrest, Wayne ventured on a mission calling to Seattle to work at Rock of Ages Lutheran Brethren Church as an outreach facilitator.
+He then moved back to Fergus Falls to help Hillcrest begin a mission program while he attended Northwestern College Online to complete his undergraduate degrees in Global Studies and Intercultural Ministries.

-Wayne met his wife, Nancy (Archibald) Stender in working at Hillcrest, and the two started a ministry office at Hillcrest that has evolved into a mission program.
+Wayne met his wife, Nancy (Archibald) Stender, while working at Hillcrest, and the two started a ministry office at Hillcrest that has evolved into a mission program.
 As the two continued working in the dormitories, Wayne felt called to continue his development in media, signing on to World Magazine's World Journalism Institute.

 Wayne has been published in World, also being tasked in photography and videography for various outlets including Inc.com and PCworld.com.
 His studies also opened opportunities to attend the Colson Centurions Program, where Wayne was mentored by John Stonestreet and Chuck Colson for a year.

 Wayne speaks on worldview and culture issues throughout the United States and Canada, also doing various video and photo projects as he continues to stay on top of the latest trends in communication.

 Wayne builds his classroom as a professional experience, giving students the confidence and ability to become a freelance photographer, videographer, and writer by the time they complete his course.
 A number of Wayne's students are currently serving as editors for various online publications, while others are exploring freelance options and leading church media departments.

 Wayne believes that the greatest media makes people, situations, and problems human.